darkryh/MoonGetter/README.md

     implementation("com.github.darkryh.MoonGetter:moongetter-servers:$version")
     // contains the whole robot servers
     implementation("com.github.darkryh.MoonGetter:moongetter-servers-robot:$version")

+    // required only if you are using robot servers and using for Android Platform implementation("com.github.darkryh.MoonGetter:moongetter-android-robot:$version")

     // Specific server implementations in case of need some of them implementation("com.github.darkryh.MoonGetter:moongetter-mp4upload:$version")